1. ERF Restrictions Business Fund

 The Welsh Government has just announced a £14m sport and leisure recovery fund for 2020-21, to help the sector meet the ongoing challenges resulting from the coronavirus pandemic and to help provide longer-term sustainability.
 Read more here.

-This recovery fund will be delivered by Sport Wales, our key delivery agent, and will be in addition to the Emergency Sport Relief Fund and the Be Active Fund, which are also being administered by Sport Wales.
+This recovery fund will be delivered by Sport Wales, and will be in addition to the Emergency Sport Relief Fund and the Be Active Fund, which are also being administered by them.

 Innovative businesses and start-ups are set to benefit from a £40 million government investment to drive forward new technological advances.The government announced on 20 May, that it is doubling investment in the Fast Start Competition with an additional £20 million.